lamtrhieu/code-challenge/README.md

 ### A

-1a.
-I mock the PrintStream and set it to System and verify it using Mockito.
-I will apply the same technique for all other classes
+1a I mock the PrintStream and set it to System and verify it using Mockito.
+I will apply the same technique for all other classes\
-1b.
-I will segregrate it into an interface Singable.
+1b I will segregrate it into an interface Singable.

-2. I will override sing method to provide specific sound for each type of Bird.
+2 I will override sing method to provide specific sound for each type of Bird.
 And for Chicken, I will throw exception when method fly is called.

-3a.
-Override method sing()
+3a Override method sing()\
-3b.
-Rooster is just a specific kind of Chicken, I can extends from Chicken.
+3b Rooster is just a specific kind of Chicken, I can extends from Chicken.\
-3c.
-I can use composition instead of inheritance.
-Inside a rooster can contain a chicken to delegate the method call to.
+3c I can use composition instead of inheritance.
+Inside a rooster can contain a chicken to delegate the method call to.\

-4. I use a Bridge pattern here so that a Parrot can have friend variable.
+- 4. I use a Bridge pattern here so that a Parrot can have friend variable.
 And parrot will immitate friend sound.
 I just use friend sing method.

 ### B